Take a Leadership Cue From Nature: Earthquakes

 And Your Point Is…?

-It’s never good to let unnecessary pressure build up on the most important things in your life.
+It’s never good to let unnecessary pressure build

 We grow accustomed to the ground beneath us being secure.
 When it’s suddenly not, life gets really unstable.